A1Asriel/a1asriel.github.io/_tabs/about.md

 ## Bio

-My name is Asriel or, as my friends call me more often, Azzy; I'm fine with either.
+My name is Asriel or, as my friends call me more often, Azzy; I also go by Alt.
 I'm a second-year university student who is studying software engineering.
 My hobbies are programming (obviously), roleplaying, and a lil' bit of gaming.
 I used to play a lot, but now I can't say I'm a real gamer, rather I just admire video games as a culture.
 I stan for free and open-source software *(although still using that frickin' glassy piece of proprietary blob named Microsoft Шindoшs)*, like skeuomorphic design languages *(Windows Aero, my <3)* and enjoy retrocomputing in general.
 You got it right, I hate and love Windows at the same time.
 Don't ask me about it, I can't understand this either.
 I can code in Python almost fluently, have little experience with C# and Lua, and currently trying to learn HTML/CSS/JS.
 Also considering learning either C or Rust.